BenjaminZadorian/after-school-booking-frontend/README.md

 This is the frontend code repository of an example website.
 The style of this website is that of an after school activities booking site.

+For this, I used Vue.js to aid in the creation of the frontend, and Postman to test all REST API calls, which can be found in the 'Postman' directory.

 ## Recommended IDE Setup

 [VS Code](https://code.visualstudio.com/) + [Vue (Official)](https://marketplace.visualstudio.com/items?itemName=Vue.volar) (and disable Vetur).